 Alnwick, Zwolle and Hossegor – They don’t conjure up quite the same excitement as London, Amsterdam and Paris, do they?
 But when planning your interrail route, you should consider throwing a few of the best small cities in Europe and towns into the mix.
 Not only can they be more budget friendly than the big capitals, they are also less crowded and you’ll have the thrill of discovering a more offbeat side of Europe.

-For the purposes of this article we’ve focused on the best smalls cities in Western Europe – in our experience this is where getting an interrail ticket makes most sense, particularly if you’re hoping to be spontaneous and see a few places in a relatively short space of time.
+For the purposes of this article we’ve focused on the best smalls cities in Western Europe – in our experience this is where getting an interrail ticket (or Eurail ticket if you’re coming from further afield) makes most sense, particularly if you’re hoping to be spontaneous and see a few places in a relatively short space of time.
 Anybody who’s tried to buy a ticket from London to Edinburgh on the day of travel will know what we’re talking about!

 San Sebastian – Spain

 This gorgeous coastal city in the north of Spain, not far from the French border, was revelation when we visited earlier this year.
 If you’re looking for daily foodgasms, amazing surf and stunning coastal hiking ops then you need to add San Sebastian to your Interrail itinerary ASAP.
 This is one of the most underrated European cities.

 Where to stay: A Room In The City Hostel is quite possibly one of our favourite hostels in Europe and features a mahoossive roof terrace, ridiculously friendly staff and cosy pod beds for a good night’s sleep.
 Not for you?
 View all hostels in San Sebastian.